WilsonSayresLab/PopInf/README.md

 ## What you need to run PopInf
  1. Variants for a reference panel in VCF file format separated by chromosome.
  2. Variants for sample(s) of individuals with unknown or self-reported ancestry in VCF file format separated by chromosome.
- 3. Tab delimited file for the reference panel.
-This file must contain 3 columns: 1) the individual's sample name, and 2) sex information (i.e. male, female, unkown) and 3) population information for the corresponding individual.
+ 3. Sample information file for the reference panel.
+This file must contain 3 tab-delimited columns: 1) the individual's sample name, and 2) sex information (i.e. male, female, unkown) and 3) population information for the corresponding individual.
- 4. Tab delemited file for the individuals with unknown or self-reported ancestry.
-This file must contain 3 columns: 1) the individual's sample name, and 2) sex information (i.e. male, female, unkown) and 3) population information for the corresponding individual (this column can be labeled "unknown" for this file).
+ 4. Sample information file for the unknown samples.
+This file must contain 3 tab-delemited columns: 1) the individual's sample name, and 2) sex information (i.e. male, female, unkown) and 3) population information for the corresponding individual (this column can be labeled "unknown" for this file).
  5. Reference Genome file (.fa) used for mapping variants.
 Make sure there are accompanying index (.fai) and dictionary (.dict) files.

 ## Step 1: Set up your enviroment